 For me, the movie makes history for not just one bad miscasting but two.
 Yes, Lazenby lacks the effortless cool and charisma of Connery but just as bad is Savalas who is a weak imitation the chilling menace that Donald Pleasance brought to the role in You Only Live Twice.
 The movie has little in the way of defining moments and not much you remember after the film has finished (besides the ending).
 There's no Honey Ryder emerging from the sea or Oddjob throwing his hat or Little Nellie blowing up SPECTRE's private airforce.
 On Her Majesty's Secret Service settles for being a competent entry in the series instead of a spectacular one, meaning that Lazenby's tenure never had a chance.

-The other aspect I disliked was the sense that Cubby Broccoli and Harry Saltzman were almost trying to sabotage Lazenby from the beginning, as if to provoke Connery into accepting the role again in Diamonds Are Forever (6) - a tactic which ultimately worked.
-Compare the earlier film posters to the one above with Lazenby in silhouette and text scribbled over his face.
+The other aspect I disliked was the sense that Cubby Broccoli and Harry Saltzman were almost trying to sabotage Lazenby from the beginning, as if to provoke Connery into accepting the role again in Diamonds Are Forever - a tactic which ultimately worked.
+Even the film's poster downplayed Lazenby taking over the role with one featuring him as just a silhouette, as though they were embarrassed about the cast change.
 Don't believe me - how about swapping Connery's sun-soaked Caribbean adventures with the girls in bikinis for a cold snow-covered mountain and girls wrapped up in cosy thermals?
-The lack of a proper theme tune that mentions the movie like the four previous movies had?
+The lack of a proper theme tune that mentions the movie's title like the four previous movies had?
 It doesn't feel natural and organic - the movie feels forced through against its will, as though Lazenby wanted to take the series down a different path but wasn't allowed to.

 Should I watch it?